Three dead in shooting at New Jersey grocery store

 OLD BRIDGE, New Jersey An employee at a suburban New Jersey supermarket opened fire in the store in the pre-dawn hours on Friday, killing two co-workers and then taking his own life, a prosecutor said.

 The 23-year-old shooter, identified as Terence S. Tyler by a police source, was on a night shift at the Pathmark grocery when he left the store about 3:30 a.m.
-EDT (0730 GMT).
-He returned shortly after with an AK-47 automatic rifle and a handgun, Middlesex County Prosecutor Bruce Kaplan told a news conference.
+EDT (0730 GMT) and returned shortly after with an AK-47 automatic rifle and a handgun, Middlesex County Prosecutor Bruce Kaplan said at a news conference.

 Shots were heard inside the supermarket in Old Bridge, about 35 miles (56 km) from New York City, just as employees were preparing to open the store for business.